alexSilva27/MadKart/README.md

 ## Key points:

-1. A kart controller based on a sphere-shaped non-kinematic rigid body (so no wheel colliders or other type of colliders are used).
+1. An arcade kart controller based on a sphere-shaped non-kinematic rigid body (so no wheel colliders or other type of colliders are used).
 2. A tile-based track system.
 A track is made of several tiles assembled together.
 All tiles have the same size (1f x 1f) and can be rotated by increments of 90 degrees.
 3. A simple camera follow controller.
 4. A blender file where you can see on how to create more tiles following a non destructive workflow approach by using geometry nodes and other type of modifiers.